-Yes – children are welcome on our shore tours and they benefit from a reduced price.
+Yes – children are welcome on our shore tours.
 Please note that you must purchase a ticket for every child as, even if they sit on a parent’s lap, they officially take up one space on the coach.

 For all private and scheduled tours your guide or another member of the WOW team will be waiting at the entrance to the port.

 The WOW team are easily identifiable in our branded WOW Scotland uniforms, and generally standing with WOW Scotland flip signs.

 Due to parking restrictions at the Port of Invergordon you will have to walk around 0.2 – 0.3 miles (i.e. approx. 5 minutes) to the coach, which will be parked close-by.

 From 2019 we are planning to visit a local bakery en-route to pick up lunch (own expense).